karthikj1/Hadoop-2.7.1-Windows-64-binaries/README.md

 After a successful build and after installing Hadoop, you may find that the dfs file operations work correctly but the mapreduce fails with the following error.
 -	UnsatisfiedLinkError with org.apache.hadoop.io.nativeio.NativeIO$Windows.createDirectoryWithMode0 or org.apache.hadoop.io.nativeio.NativeIO$Windows.createFileWithMode0.

 This suggests a problem with the path so make sure the Windows PATH environment variable includes the hadoop/bin directory.
-If you have more than one Hadoop version installed, make sure any previous versions are not hanging around on the path before the current versions Hadoop/bin directory and that should fix this problem.
+If you have more than one Hadoop version installed, make sure any previous versions are not hanging around on the path before the current version's Hadoop/bin directory.
+That should fix this problem.

 - When running the start-yarn and start-dfs commands, make sure you have write permissions to the hadoop namenode and datanode directories.
 Just make sure the two paths are different from each other.
 You can set these directories in etc/hadoop/hdfs-site.xml as:
 ```